HOME • SEARCH • EMAIL • ABOUT

 Quisumbing lists S. rhombifolia and S. spinosa as synonyms.
 Other compilations list them as separate species.

-Sida rhombifolia L. is an accepted name.
-The Plant List
+Sida rhombifolia L. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names